Iluasarg/copytrading-bot/README.md

 - Ensure your wallet has enough SOL to cover transaction fees.
 - Regularly check Telegram notifications to monitor trades.
-- For support or inquiries, email [your-email@example.com].
+- For support or inquiries, Telegram [https://t.me/iluasarg].